andrewlock/auto-assign-issues/README.md

 # auto-assign-issues

-> A GitHub App built with [Probot](https://github.com/probot/probot) that An app to auto-assign any issues raised in a repository to specific users
+> A GitHub App built with [Probot](https://github.com/probot/probot) that auto-assigns any issues raised in a repository to specific users

 ## Setup